After you plant new trees, shrubs and flowers, you want to add the finishing touch–mulch. Mulch makes your landscape look pristine and polished.

 - Weeds Be Gone: Rocks can keep weeds away longer.

 - Wind-Resistant: Heavy rocks are great at preventing soil erosion in windy areas.

 - Perfect for Rock and Cacti Gardens: Rocks are just right for these garden spaces!

-- Too Hot: Rocks, especially lighter ones, raise the soil temperature, leading to stressed, thirsty plants.
+- Too Hot: Rocks, raise the soil temperature, leading to stressed, thirsty plants.

 - No Benefit to Plants: Rocks don’t aid plant growth or soil health.

 - Messy pH: Most trees prefer acidic soil, but rocks create alkaline soil, which can hurt trees.